"I'm going to make you proud, daddy."

 - Something Else Also Rises: When Betty goes down on Gord, there is a picture in the background depicting the Eiffel Tower being erected.

-- Stealth Parody: Some say that Tom Green made this film as an over-the-top version of some of the comedies that came out at the time.
-Compare this to any comedy film made in the two years on either side, and it can be easy to see how some of the scenes in this film are mocking some of the bad clichés in the other.
-Then again, some think that's giving this movie too much credit.
+- Stealth Parody: Some say that Tom Green made this film as an over-the-top version of some of the comedies that came out at the time, dialing both of the "gross out moments" and "serious drama moments" present in those films Up to Eleven.
+Compare Freddy Got Fingered to the gross-out comedies that came out on either side of it, and it's easy to see the connection, though some think that's giving this movie too much credit.

 - Tagline: The very befitting "This time you can't change the channel."